DCI-EdTech/autograding-setup/__tests__/TEST_README.md

 ![Points badge](../../blob/badges/.github/badges/points.svg)
 # CONSOLE.LOG EXERCISES: Getting Started

-These exercises are aimed at making you familiar with using node to run your scripts & the console.log method.
-For each exercise, run your script in node to check if your console.log(s) are working.
-Remember to use camelCase where needed.
+[//]: # (autograding setup start)
 ## Setup
 - clone this repository to your machine
 - open a terminal in VS Code
+- If necessary, cd into the project directory
 - run `npm install` in the project directory
+[//]: # (autograding setup end)

+These exercises are aimed at making you familiar with using node to run your scripts & the console.log method.
+For each exercise, run your script in node to check if your console.log(s) are working.
+Remember to use camelCase where needed.

 ## Instructions
 Work in the file `solution.js`